Rahul-DS25M008/painting_restoration_eval/docs/methodology_notes.md

 - whether SDXL should remain feasibility-audited or be rerun on university compute,
 - whether the refined metric-region policy is accepted,
 - whether the Streamlit dashboard should be formalized as a supporting artifact.

+## Candidate methodology extensions after supervisor review

+The current framework includes classical metrics, perceptual metrics, feature-space metrics, visual diagnostics, metric-region refinement, model comparison, and Stable Diffusion uncertainty analysis.

+Several possible extensions could strengthen the final thesis:

+1. **Texture-aware evaluation**
+   Add local texture descriptors such as GLCM contrast, GLCM homogeneity, or Gabor-filter responses.
+This would directly support the painting-specific claim that restoration quality depends not only on pixel similarity but also on brushstroke and texture continuity.

+2. **Uncertainty heatmaps**
+   Generate pixel-wise standard-deviation maps across Stable Diffusion seed outputs.
+These maps would make uncertainty spatially interpretable and help identify speculative restoration regions.

+3. **Metric-policy ablation**
+   Treat the old-versus-refined metric-region policy comparison as a formal ablation study.
+This would strengthen the claim that evaluation design materially affects model ranking and trustworthiness conclusions.

+4. **Metadata-driven analysis**
+   If metadata quality is sufficient, extend category-level analysis using artist, period, medium, or collection fields.
+Statistical testing should only be used where group sizes are meaningful.

+5. **Semantic or iconographic checks**
+   Explore lightweight CLIP-based semantic consistency checks for restored regions.
+This should be treated carefully because semantic correctness in paintings is difficult to validate without art-historical ground truth.

+6. **Per-painting reporting layer**
+   Generate standardized per-painting or per-case reports containing visual comparisons, metrics, uncertainty summaries, and trustworthiness notes.

+These extensions should be prioritized with supervisor input.
+The strongest candidates for final methodology improvement are texture-aware metrics, uncertainty heatmaps, and metric-policy ablation.